NCAR/ccpp-scm/scm/doc/TechGuide/chap_quick.rst

 Spack-stack
 ^^^^^^^^^^^^

-A joint effort between NOAA's Unified Forecast System (UFS) and Joint Effort for Data assimilation Integration (JEDI).
+This is a joint effort between NOAA's Unified Forecast System (UFS) and Joint Effort for Data assimilation Integration (JEDI).
 It is designed to be a comprehensive, all-in-one package containing prerequisite libraries and tools needed for all software in the UFS ecosystem, including the CCPP SCM.
 As of the version 7, installing spack-stack is the main supported method of installing the prerequisites needed for building the SCM.
 The latest version of the SCM is meant